- Council Members

 (b) has prescribed the treatment of the animal by physiotherapy.

-19.21 'Physiotherapy' is interpreted as including all kinds of manipulative therapy.
+19.22 'Physiotherapy' is interpreted as including all kinds of manipulative therapy.
 It therefore includes osteopathy and chiropractic but would not, for example, include acupuncture or aromatherapy.
+It is up to the professional judgement of the veterinary surgeon to determine whether and when a clinical examination should be repeated before musculoskeletal treatment is continued.

 Other complementary therapy

-19.22 It is illegal, in terms of the Veterinary Surgeons Act 1966, for non-veterinary surgeons, however qualified in the human field, to treat animals.
+19.25 It is illegal, in terms of the Act, for non-veterinary surgeons, however qualified in the human field, to treat animals.
 All forms of complementary therapy that involve acts or the practise of veterinary surgery must be undertaken by a veterinary surgeon, subject to any exemption in the Act.
 At the same time, it is incumbent on veterinary surgeons offering any complementary therapy to ensure that they are adequately trained in its application.

 'Anaesthesia-free dental procedures' for cats and dogs